okellomano/shop-counter/README.md

 Once you have the app running locally, you can use the following features:

-- To increment the counter, click on the "+" button.
+- To increment the counter, click on the "Increment" button.
-- To decrement the counter, click on the "-" button.
-- To reset the counter, click on the "Reset" button.
+- To Save the counter, click on the "Save" button.

 ## Contributing